-The Clean Water and Storm Protection Fee included annual review requirements beginning with fiscal year 2020-2021 as described in ordinance

-19-2183 (Chapter 3.38 of the Cupertino Municipal Code).
+The Clean Water and Storm Protection Fee included annual review requirements beginning with FY 2020-2021 as described in ordinance 19-2183 (Chapter 3.38 of the Cupertino Municipal Code).
 Section 3.38.040 describes the review process and allows for an annual increase based on the change in CPI as of December each year up to 3% maximum if actual additional costs are incurred.

-The expenses attributed to the Nonpoint Source Program through third quarter of FY20-21 are \$1,027,571 and are projected to reach \$1,552,623 by the end of the fiscal year.
-Projected expenses for FY21-22 are above expected revenue by \$451,509 but there is available balance in Fund 230 to make up the difference.
+The expenses attributed to the Nonpoint Source Program through third quarter of FY21-22 are \$1,236,511 and are projected to reach \$1,849,806 by the end of the fiscal year.
+Projected expenses for FY22-23 are above expected revenue by \$555,476 but there is available balance in Fund 230 to make up the difference.

-The intention of the fee assessments is only to cover costs and not accrue a balance, however several factors over the past two years have resulted in one.
+The intention of the fee assessments is only to cover costs and not accrue a balance, however several factors over the past three years have resulted in fund balance.
 In 2019, before the Clean Water and Storm Protection Fee ballot measure passed, a General Fund subsidy had already been budgeted and transferred that was ultimately not needed.
 In FY19-20 the program came in under budget largely because true staffing cost allocations had not yet been applied, something that was corrected for FY20-21.
-In FY20-21 a storm drain video and repair project was anticipated at \$248,436, but no acceptable bids were received for that project and it will be re-bid in FY21-22.
-After considering the proposed FY21-22 budget, the remaining balance in Fund 230 is expected to be approximately \$686,000.
-This confluence of events is not expected to occur again, and it is recommended that Fund 230 be used to cover the anticipated shortfall with no impact to the General Fund and no increase in the assessed fees for FY21-22.
+In FY20-21 a storm drain video and repair project was anticipated at \$248,436, but no acceptable bids were received for that project and then it was not conducted in FY21-22 either.
+An RFP is currently under development to conduct an initial outfall survey to inform needed repair planning that would likely happen in FY 22-23.
+After considering the expected to be approximately \$714,424.
+It is recommended that Fund 230 be used to cover the anticipated shortfall with no impact to the General Fund and no increase in the assessed fees for FY22-23.

 A full year of expenses and revenues for the Nonpoint Source Program were audited under the City's annual external audit and reviewed by the City's Audit Committee.
-An additional Agreed-Upon Procedures (AUP) audit specific to the Nonpoint Source Program was developed to further assess this program using a calendar year cycle, however that analysis has not been completed yet for year 2020.
-The City anticipates that AUP audits of both calendar year 2020 and 2021 will be completed and reviewed by the Audit Committee ahead of the next time these fees are brought to Council for renewal in 2022.
+An additional Agreed-Upon Procedures (AUP) audit specific to the Nonpoint Source Program was developed to further assess this program using a calendar year cycle.
+The AUP was performed on calendar year 2020 (Attachment D) and no exceptions were noted.
+The City anticipates that the AUP audits of calendar years 2021 and 2022 will be completed and reviewed by the Audit Committee ahead of the next time these fees are brought to Council for renewal in 2023.